Essilor

-Essilor International is a French-based international ophthalmic optics company that designs, manufactures and markets lenses to correct or protect eyesight.
-Its headquarters is in Charenton-le-Pont (near Paris), France.
+Essilor International is a French multinational corporation specialized in the design, manufacture and sale of ophthalmic lenses, optical equipment and instruments.
 It is the world's largest manufacturer of ophthalmic lenses.
-The firm is responsible for creating Varilux, the world's first progressive lens, which corrects presbyopia and allows clear vision in the wearer's near, intermediate and far vision.
-The company formed from the merger of ophthalmic firms Essel and Silor in 1972.
+Founded in 1972 out of the merger of two French companies operating in the sector, Essel and Silor, it is headquartered in Charenton-le-Pont, near Paris.
+Since October 2018, it is a subsidiary of EssilorLuxottica which arose out of a merger between Essilor and the Italian eyewear corporation Luxottica.

-In January 2017 Essilor announced a merger with Italian eyewear giant Luxottica.
-On 1 October 2018, the new holding company EssilorLuxottica was born, resulting in combined market capitalization of approximately €57 billion.
+In January 2017, Essilor announced a merger with Luxottica, in which Essilor would acquire the latter while Luxottica executive chairman Leonardo Del Vecchio would become co-executive chairman of the newly formed holding company, EssilorLuxottica.
+On 1 October 2018, the new entity was born, resulting in a combined market capitalization of approximately €57 billion.

 History

 1849–1972: Essel and Silor

 Essel (Société des Lunetteries) was founded in 1849 (then-called L'Association Fraternelle des Ouvriers Lunetteries) as a small network of eyeglass assembly workshops in Paris.
 It expanded in the late 19th and early 20th centuries by acquiring factories in nearby Parisian neighborhoods and Eastern France.
 Essel soon added frame design and trade to its activities.
 In 1955 Essel launched a frame design, Nylor, that is still used today.
 The Nylor system introduced thin nylon that surrounds the lens and is fixed to the frame's higher branch.
 Essel's breakthrough came in 1959 with the invention of Varilux, the first ophthalmic progressive lens.

 Silor (Société Industrielle de Lunetterie et d'Optique Rationnelle) first started under the name Lissac in 1931 as a retailer of ophthalmic lenses and frames before becoming a lens manufacturer.
 In 1959, the same year Essel invented the progressive lens, Lissac made a discovery of its own: the Orma 1000 lens, made from a lightweight material.